 Blood Diamond portrays characters that are not naive to the wrongs of their environments.
 A man seeking to unite his family, a smuggler seeking to utilize his environment to his advantage, and a reporter seeking to expose corruption all come to witness the terrible atrocities and injustices of their surroundings.
 Familial love, wealth and safety/stability, and the beneficence of humanity are some of the different motivators at play in the film’s characters.
 As these characters collide the audience is treated to background details of each character that help explain their motives.
 Like their environment, these characters are complicated and not easy to understand at first glance.

 It’s a theme of the film that some of the characters are trying to escape the troubles of the continent.
 Sometimes called “the dark continent”, the people of Africa continue to deal with a history of oppression at hands of richer nations and more powerful people.
 But, with good character development, quality acting, and beautifully orchestrated scores this film packs a redemptive message for its characters and its continent.

 Like the history of Africa, the history of an individual is complex.
 To create the best understanding of a person, one must dig into the messy experiences, perceptions, and events of the person’s past.
 True understanding of a situation reveals a history of fear provoking violence, whether or not that fear is justified.
 Ethnic, tribal, and general societal relationships can be so continuously flawed that people are tempted to surrender to despair, harden their hearts, and accept the narrative of racism, social injustice, and abuse of power.

-The beauty of reconciliation and redemption are that these things can change the course of a life, a people, or a nation.
+But, reconciliation and redemption can change the course of a life, a people, or a nation.
 The fight for peace, solidarity, and justice may never be completed.
 One of the beautiful burdens of life is that there’s always something to work towards.
-Reconciliation and redemption is a constant goal, and it’s lovely to see it reflected in Zwick’s Blood Diamond.
+Reconciliation and redemption are constant goals, and it’s lovely to see them reflected in Zwick’s Blood Diamond.